MicrosoftDocs/win32/desktop-src/direct3d9/creating-a-depth-buffer.md

 ---
-Description: A depth buffer is a property of the device.
+description: A depth buffer is a property of the device.
 To create a depth buffer that is managed by Direct3D, set the appropriate members of the D3DPRESENT\_PARAMETERS structure as shown in the following code example. ms.assetid: 2b442cf7-2146-4dea-809a-ebb8bcfbec08
 title: Creating a Depth Buffer (Direct3D 9) ms.topic: article